Security Managers Overview

 Journey Manager is designed with a robust security architecture in mind that ensures a safe and secure foundation for users to access forms and applications hosted on the server, as well as call a set of REST API.
 The security architecture is implemented using Security Managers, which are software components within Manager that handle users request access to different form spaces and modules.
 Users can be external or internal, and they can require access to form spaces or a combination of form spaces and modules in different environments.

 You do it by configuring a security manager for a form space or a module that exposes REST API endpoint.
 When a request is sent to the REST endpoint, a user account, which identifies this call, needs to pass through Spring Security Session Management.
-The user must be authenticated with the form space's or module's security manager by using Single Sign-On (SSO), such as ADFS, oAuth2 or custom SSO.
+The user must be authenticated with the form space's or module's security manager by using Single Sign-On (SSO), such as ADFS, OAuth 2.0 or custom SSO.

 Security Managers are responsible for: